Artificial Intelligence Policy Observatory for the World of Work

 People’s social positions and class status; individual subjectivities; and lived experiences in the day to day, are not identical to one another, and can even individually change, from moment to moment (Moore, 2024).
 Therefore, the impact of the applications and usage of new technologies, is not identical across people, who are called ‘data subjects’ in EU data law.
 We all experience the world differently depending on which type of data subject we are embodying, such as a citizen, a consumer, or a worker, identities - which occur even simultaneously, within one body.
 Technology laws have tended to focus on consumers’ rights, however, rather than other types of data subjects’ rights.
 Regulation tends to mention workplace or employment-related technologies such as the high-risk category in the AI Act, which is progressive, however, isolated categories within policy, or relying on labour law to protect workers, are both insufficient to provide full worker protections today.
 All types of data extraction and advancements around AI, are likely to have an impact on all types of data subjects.
 To address these issues, our Artificial Intelligence Policy Observatory for the World of Work (AIPOWW) research is focussed on the way that regulation, development and governance of AI is impacting or is likely to impact, the world of work.
 Our research attempts to reveal issues emerging, and to predict further issues that will emerge in the world of work, internationally.

-The European Union’s Artificial Intelligence Act (EU AI Act) was the first attempt toward a hard law global regulation to manage AI integration, and it stands out from other jurisdictions’ approaches in several ways, including its ‘risk’ categorisations, where high-risk products must go through testing procedures before releasing to the market; the interventions surrounding conformity assessment such as the need for sandboxes; and the attempt at comprehensibility, where the legal framework means it is enforceable in national courts across the EU.
-Also, as a European law, will have the Brussels Effect, meaning that corporations, internationally, will tend toward compliance with the Act even though not operating only in EU markets.
-This means the AI Act is likely to have a global impact, quickly.
+The European Union’s Artificial Intelligence Act (EU AI Act) was the first attempt toward a hard law global regulation to manage AI integration, EU AI Act has a jurisdictional reach to any third country (non-EU) because it applies to those who produce or distribute or provide AI systems or models in the Union., and it stands out from other jurisdictions’ approaches in several ways, including its ‘risk’ categorisations, where high-risk products must go through testing procedures before releasing to the market; the interventions surrounding conformity assessment such as the need for regulatory sandboxes; and the attempt at comprehensibility, where the legal framework means it is enforceable in national courts across the EU.
+As the EU AI Act applies to anyone who markets or places an AI system or model in the Union, and as it also sets regulatory standards higher than other jurisdictions, AI operators will tend to comply with the EU AI Act.
+This means the AI Act is likely to have a global impact.
 Because of the global reach this law will have, the impact on workers will also have a global quality, therefore, it is the focus of this Case Study.

 The current Case Study, in the same pattern as our other AIPOWW Studies, therefore, outlines first, Regulation of AI across the EU; Development, where businesses are surrounding stakeholders became involved; and Governance, to illuminate civil society and social actors’ engagement including trade unions and other worker representative groups.
 Actors across the EU have taken specific steps toward AI regulation; development; and governance.
 This Case Study outlines the recent history and contemporary activities within these areas.
 Noting stakeholder inclusion and the distinctive angles taken in the earlier and more recent stages aids us in identifying the issues faced in the world of work today.